cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

 ## What you need

-Let's begin by describing the messages you need for your checkers application to have a solid starting point before diving into the code:
+Begin by describing the messages you need for your checkers application to have a solid starting point before diving into the code:

 1. In the former _Play_ transaction, your four integers need to move from the transaction to an `sdk.Msg`, wrapped in said transaction.
 Four flat `int` values are no longer sufficient as you need to follow the `sdk.Msg` interface, identify the game for which a move is meant, and distinguish a move message from other message types.
 2. You need to add a message type for creating a new game.
 When this is done, a player can create a new game and this new game will mention the other players.
 A generated ID identifies this newly created game and is returned to the message creator.